Graham to probe origins of Russia inquiry; won’t call Obama

 Hearings by the Judiciary Committee will start in early June, Graham said.

-Trump tweeted Thursday that Congress should call Obama to testify.
+Trump tweeted Thursday that Graham should call Obama to testify.
+“Do it @LindseyGrahamSC, just do it,” Trump tweeted.
+“No more Mr. Nice Guy.
+No more talk!”

 Both Trump and Obama are welcome to come before the committee “and share their concerns about each other,” Graham said. ”If nothing else it would make for great television.
 However, I have great doubts about whether it would be wise for the country.”